karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   # Expose the Jenkins port
   EXPOSE 8080

-  # Set the entrypoint to start Jenkins using tini
-  ENTRYPOINT ["/usr/bin/tini", "--", "/usr/bin/jenkins"]
   ```

   - The `ENTRYPOINT` command in the Dockerfile sets the default command that will be executed when the container starts.
 In this case, it uses `tini` as the entrypoint to manage the Jenkins process and ensure proper signal handling.
 The `/usr/bin/jenkins` command is passed as an argument to `tini`, which starts the Jenkins server inside the container.